THEIA: Learning Complete Kleene Three-Valued Logic in a Pure-Neural Modular Architecture: Introduction

-\paragraph{Falsifiable hypotheses.} We make three concrete falsifiable claims (H1: structured bias for compositional generalization; H2: uncertainty--verdict asymmetric propagation with causal localization; H3: compute-matched convergence speed), each paired with the evidence that would falsify it.
+\paragraph{Falsifiable hypotheses.} We make three concrete falsifiable claims (H1: backbone reliability under discretized composition; H2: uncertainty--verdict asymmetric propagation with causal localization; H3: optimizer-shared convergence speed), each paired with the evidence that would falsify it.
 Full statements and falsification criteria are in Appendix~\ref{app:hypotheses}.